xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 **QUERY.REFRESH**(reference)

 Reference    is the reference to a single cell inside a data range.
-If reference is not in a data range then the error value \#REF! is returned.
+If reference is not in a data range then the error value \#REF\! is returned.

 **Related Function**